secretstartups/handbook/content/job-families/engineering/support-engineer.md

 The Support Engineer is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-### What you can expect in a Support Engineer role at GitLab:
+### What you can expect in a Support Engineer role at GitLab

 As a Support Engineer, you will: